eyalshafran/NBAapi/README.md

 ### NBAapi

-This package is used to get data from the NBA api and used for analysis in my blog
+This package is used to extract data from the NBA api.
+It also includes a few plotting features.
+It is used for data analysis which can be seen in my blog.